covid19

 We are sisters, and we work together.
 And so it means we spend a lot of time in direct contact.
 The bad news is that about ten days ago, we tested positive for Covid, and we feel devastated.

-Now we are on the mend, but still, we have no energy to handle our working routine fully, so this is not one of our usual posts.
-But we wanted to leave a message to those who said, or still say, that Covid is just like a common flu.
+Now that we’re on the mend, we still don’t have the energy to fully manage our usual routine, so this isn’t one of our typical posts.
+But we felt it was important to address those who have said—or still say—that Covid is just like a common flu.

 If you’ve had mild symptoms and can only look at your own garden, it’s ok, do it and think selfishly.
 But do not assume that it works the same for everyone else.